fum-cs/fds/docs/intro-linear-algebra.md

 ## Systems of linear equations

 The purpose of linear algebra as a tool is to **solve systems of linear equations**.
 Informally, this means to figure out the right combination of linear segments to obtain an outcome.
-Even more informally, think about making pancakes: In what proportion ($w_i \in \mathbb{R}$) we have to mix ingredients to make pancakes?
+Even more informally, think about making pancakes: In what proportion ($$w_i \in \mathbb{R}$$) we have to mix ingredients to make pancakes?
 You can express this as a linear equation:

 $$
 f_\text{flour} \times w_1 + b_\text{baking powder}  \times w_2 + e_\text{eggs}  \times w_3 + m_\text{milk} \times w_4 = P_\text{pancakes}